 8. Wolford Mountain Reservoir

 Imagine a placid body of water bathed in sunshine over the Colorado Plateau.
 Now envision your rod bending until it nearly breaks as you struggle to pull up a 16-inch rainbow trout.
 These scenes happen nearly every day here.
 Make use of the manicured boat ramp for easy put-ins, then speed over 66,000 total surface acres.
 When you’re all fished out, retire to your campsite — Wolford Mountain has 48 full-service sites, complete with electricity, trash removal, fire grates, picnic tables, a dump station, shelter and bathrooms.
-Fish: Rainbow trout Directions: From Kremmling, take Hwy.
-40 north for six and a half miles.
+Fish: Rainbow trout.
+Directions: From Kremmling, take Hwy.
+40 north for 6.5 miles.

 9. Yampa River State Park

-10. Fryingpan (Gold Medal Waters), Crystal and Roaring Fork Rivers
+10. Fryingpan (Gold Medal Waters), Roaring Fork (Gold Medal Waters) and Crystal Rivers